 The kelpies enjoying the heat from the woodfire

-!).
+The first woodstove that we tried was a Nectre Bakers Oven.
+It was a lovely little oven, that heated up quickly.
+But it has a tiny firebox and doesn't stay warm overnight (important in a drafty old Queenslander!).
 We cooked many roasts, loaves of bread, cakes and roast potatoes in the oven.
 In fact, because the electric oven in that house was terrible, I baked and cooked more in the woodstove than the electric oven.
 And we used the top of the woodstove to boil and simmer pot roasts, veges, soups and sauces, and to fry steak and sausages.
 In winter we hardly used the electric oven and we were always warm and cosy (except early morning, when the fire burnt out).

 The bakers oven was great for bread.....

 .....and muffins.
 All baking and cooking actually!